TheNeonDesert/docs/docs/how-to-play.md

 ### Live RPC

-rpc address, hermes and official?

-### Test RPC

-rpc address
+rpc address how to add

 ## How to get Neon